Decentralized Upper Confidence Bound Algorithms for Homogeneous Multi-Agent Multi-Armed Bandits: Introduction

 Even though \cite{jingxuan2021} shows collaborating with neighbors can improve regret bounds compared with the classic single-agent UCB1, it does not exhibit any specific dependence on the network or neighborhood, meaning the incentive for collaboration is not reflected in the learning rates.
 That is, a neighborhood-independent improvement fails to capture the gain an agent should experience if it has more neighbors with which to communicate.
 Intuitively, a lower regret should be obtainable when more neighbors are available.
 Aside from these theoretical issues, on the algorithmic side, due to the requirement of global knowledge of network-dependent parameters in prior works \cite{Landgrenecc,leonard,princetonauto,martinez2019decentralized,jingxuan,sigmetrics,chawla}, to our knowledge there is no (fully) decentralized version for state-of-the-art bandit algorithms.
 With these in mind, we pose the following question:

+{\em Can we design fully decentralized bandit algorithms, both classic and state-of-the-art ones, for the homogeneous setting without using any network-wide information, which outperform their single-agent counterparts with improved regret bounds reflecting local network effects?}

 This paper provides a positive answer to this question by establishing a fully decentralized design framework for UCB algorithms, which leads to two decentralized bandit algorithms, based on the classic UCB1 and the state-of-the-art KL-UCB, respectively.
 Both guarantee that each agent in a network strictly outperforms their single-agent counterparts, as long as the agent has at least one neighbor.
 We also show that the more neighbors an agent has, the better regret bound it will have.
+We further extend the results of the decentralized UCB1 algorithm to encompass more general, directed, strongly connected graphs.

 \textbf{Technical Challenges:} We aim to propose a fully decentralized algorithm design for the decentralized multi-agent MAB problem that is compatible with different UCB algorithms.
 More specifically, we seek to design a common algorithm structure and updating rule for different decentralized UCB algorithms and follow a similar approach to design the algorithm-specific parameter required (usually known as the upper confidence bound).